-A similar draft ISO standard is being developed, Draft International Standard ISO/DIS 55001 Asset management - Management systems - Requirements (ISO 55001).
+At the time of its review, SKM noted that a similar draft ISO34 standard was being developed, Draft International Standard ISO/DIS 55001 Asset management - Management systems - Requirements (ISO 55001).
 QUU advised that it was aligning its systems with the ISO standard, and its objective was to comply with this standard once it is finalised.
 Therefore, SKM undertook the review against ISO 55001 rather than PAS-55.